SCS Receives Sustained Excellence Award

 Monthly Management Package

-Congratulations to Scott County High School for winning the Jim McClanahan Energy Reduction January Challenge with a reduction of 32.1%.
-This was a HUGE energy reduction month for Scott County Schools as Elkhorn Crossing School, Preschool, and Eastern Elementary all had an energy reduction of over 20%!
+Congratulations to Great Crossing High School for winning the Jim McClanahan Energy Reduction June Challenge with a reduction of 62.2%.
+This was a HUGE energy reduction month for Scott County Schools as 7 of our facilities had an energy loss of OVER 25%!

 Eastern Elementary School won the December Challenge with a reduction of 26%.